Rate my experience

 Spouse contributions

-• The spouse receiving the contribution must under the age of 75
+• Your spouse (receiving the contribution) is under the age of 75

 To read more about this type of contribution refer to the ATO website.